Milton Bradley Company (building)

-The Milton-Bradley Company is a historic former factory complex at Park, Cross, and Willow Streets in Springfield, Massachusetts.
+The Milton Bradley Company is a historic former factory complex at Park, Cross, and Willow Streets in Springfield, Massachusetts, United States.
 The factory was built beginning in about 1880, and expanded over the next decades to include a variety of brick multi-story buildings that are relatively utilitarian in appearance.
 When built, the property belonged to George Tapley, a principal in the Taylor and Tapley Manufacturing Company and a childhood friend of Milton Bradley.
 Bradley had entered the toy business in the 1860s, and moved his company to Tapley's premises in 1882.